As of fall 2017, Calisphere exhibitions are managed by CDL, in collaboration with members of the Calisphere contributor

 Board members are also encouraged to recommend ways of growing and evolving Calisphere exhibitions, for example by surfacing good candidates for exhibition themes and topics, issuing “calls for proposals,” identifying project and/or funding opportunities, etc. But this dimension of Board service depends on the interests and availability of its members.

 Calisphere Exhibitions Advisory Board comprises three volunteers, plus the OAC/Calisphere Service & Outreach Manager (who serves as the convener).
 Board members must be employed by or representative of a Calisphere contributing institution, though this guideline may be revisited in the future.

-Current board members include Kelsi Evans (GLBT Historical Society), Eric Milenkiewicz (University of California, Riverside), and Monique Sugimoto (Palos Verdes Library District); the CDL convener is Christine Kim.
+Current board members include Kelsi Evans (GLBT Historical Society), Eric Milenkiewicz (California State University, San Bernardino), and Monique Sugimoto (Palos Verdes Library District); the CDL convener is Christine Kim.
 Board members are nominated and appointed by the Board.
 If you are interested in serving on the Advisory Board in the future, please contact us.

 Terms for the Calisphere Exhibitions Advisory Board are two years, and can be extended if necessary.
 Terms are staggered to provide consistency and reduce overhead.